mikeqfu/pyhelpers/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/c3ed8571c494450da12cb0c4d3c8c7e9)](https://app.codacy.com/gh/mikeqfu/pyhelpers/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)
 [![Zenodo](https://zenodo.org/badge/173177909.svg)](https://zenodo.org/badge/latestdoi/173177909)

-PyHelpers is a lightweight, open-source Python package designed as a versatile toolkit for simplifying data (pre)processing tasks.
-It offers a comprehensive range of practical utilities to facilitate common data manipulation operations.
-These utilities encompass the ability to read and write file-like objects, efficiently handle various data types such as geographical and textual data, and establish streamlined communication with relational databases like PostgreSQL and Microsoft SQL Server.
+PyHelpers is an open-source Python package designed to streamline data (pre-)processing and manipulation tasks.
+It accommodates a wide range of functions and classes grounded in practical applications, making common data operations more accessible and efficient.
+This toolkit is particularly useful for Python learners, researchers and data scientists seeking to enhance their workflows.

+The package supports handling various data types, such as geographical and textual data, allowing for flexibility for diverse data processing needs.
+It also simplifies data input and output operations by offering functionalities for managing many different file-like objects.
+In addition, PyHelpers facilitates communication with relational databases, such as PostgreSQL and Microsoft SQL Server.
+This capability greatly smooths data integration with database systems through efficient data storage and retrieval.

+With its comprehensive suite of practical tools, PyHelpers simplifies complex data processing tasks and boosts productivity.
+It is ready to serve as an essential resource for effective data manipulation, management and analysis for anyone working with data in Python.

 ## Installation

-To install the latest release of PyHelpers from [PyPI](https://pypi.org/project/pyhelpers/) via [pip](https://pip.pypa.io/en/stable/cli/pip/):
+To install the latest release of PyHelpers from [PyPI](https://pypi.org/project/pyhelpers/) using [pip](https://pip.pypa.io/en/stable/cli/pip/):

 ```bash
 pip install --upgrade pyhelpers
 ```

-*Also refer to [Installation](https://pyhelpers.readthedocs.io/en/latest/installation.html) for more information.*
+*For more information, see the [Installation](https://pyhelpers.readthedocs.io/en/latest/installation.html).*

-## Quick start
+## Quick Start

-For a concise guide on how to utilise PyHelpers, we recommend checking out the [Quick-start Tutorial](https://pyhelpers.readthedocs.io/en/latest/quick-start.html), which features multiple illustrative examples for each of the [Modules](https://pyhelpers.readthedocs.io/en/latest/modules.html).
-These examples effectively demonstrate the capabilities of PyHelpers in facilitating data manipulation tasks and streamlining your work processes.
+For a concise guide on how to use PyHelpers, check out the [Quick Start](https://pyhelpers.readthedocs.io/en/latest/quick-start.html) tutorial, which includes illustrative examples for each of the [Modules](https://pyhelpers.readthedocs.io/en/latest/modules.html).

+These examples briefly demonstrate the capabilities of PyHelpers in facilitating data manipulation tasks and streamlining work processes.

 ## Documentation

-The complete PyHelpers documentation: [[HTML](https://pyhelpers.readthedocs.io/en/latest/)\] \[[PDF](https://pyhelpers.readthedocs.io/_/downloads/en/latest/pdf/)].
+The complete PyHelpers Documentation is available in [HTML](https://pyhelpers.readthedocs.io/en/latest/) and [PDF](https://pyhelpers.readthedocs.io/_/downloads/en/latest/pdf/) formats.

-It is hosted on [ReadTheDocs](https://readthedocs.org/projects/pyhelpers/) and provides a wealth of detailed examples.
+It is hosted on [ReadTheDocs](https://readthedocs.org/projects/pyhelpers/) and includes detailed examples.

-## License

-PyHelpers (since v2.0.0) is licensed under [MIT License](https://github.com/mikeqfu/pyhelpers/blob/master/LICENSE).

 ## Cite as